JACOB BARRETT

 Book Reviews

-“Review of David Estlund, Utopophobia: On The Limits (If Any) of Political Philosophy,” Mind (forthcoming).
-(No link due to publisher embargo.
-Available soon.)
+David Estlund, Utopophobia: On The Limits (If Any) of Political Philosophy, Mind 131, no. 522 (2022): 691-700.

-“Review of Kevin Vallier, Must Politics be War?
-Restoring our Trust in the Open Society,” Journal of Moral Philosophy 17, no. 5 (2020): 567-570.
+Kevin Vallier, Must Politics be War?
+Restoring our Trust in the Open Society, Journal of Moral Philosophy 17, no. 5 (2020): 567-570.

 Committee: Gerald Gaus (Chair), Allen Buchanan, Thomas Christiano, Connie Rosati, David Schmidtz